jina-ai/jina/docs/fundamentals/k8s.md

 (service-mesh-k8s)=
-## Required Service Mesh
+## Required service mesh

 ```{caution}
 A Service Mesh is required to be installed and correctly configured in the K8s cluster in which your deployed your Flow.
 ```

-Service meshes work by attaching a tiny proxy to each of your Kubernetes pods, allowing for smart rerouting, load balancing, request retrying, and host of other [features](https://linkerd.io/2.11/features/).
+Service meshes work by attaching a tiny proxy to each of your Kubernetes Pods, allowing for smart rerouting, load balancing, request retrying, and host of [other features](https://linkerd.io/2.11/features/).

 Jina relies on a service mesh to load balance requests between replicas of the same Executor.
 You can use your favourite Kubernetes service mesh in combination with your Jina Flow, but the configuration files